sl-sh-dev/sl-sh/README.md

 the shell.

 ### Prompt/PS1
-The command prompt for the shell is customizeable via the `__prompt` function.
+The command prompt for the shell is customize-able via the `__prompt` function.
 The function takes no arguments and expects a string to be returned.
-The canonincal prompt in sl-sh would simple be:
+The canonical prompt in sl-sh would simple be:
 ```
 	(defn __prompt()